-- 1. The racers must stay in their bracket speed at any time the racecourse is deemed "hot."
+- 1. The racers must stay in their bracket speed from yellow flag to the checkered flag.
+Breakouts will be enforced during that period of time.
+The use of any electronic device to control boat speed is illegal. at any time, the racecourse is deemed "hot."
 If a race boat exceeds the speed in any lap by less than one mile per hour, that team will receive last place points.
 If a race boat exceeds the top speed of its class by more than one mile per hour, the boat will be disqualified, will receive no points, and must move up a class for the remainder of the season.
-The race boat that moves to the next class will not take any accumulated points with the boat to that class nor will they need to pay another equipment registration fee. - 2.
+The race boat that moves to the next class will not take any accumulated points with the boat to that class nor will they need to pay another equipment registration fee.
 The speeds are based on the distance of the actual racecourse.
 Before the race starts, a race official will give scoring a GPS reading of the distance.
-This is put into the computer along with your time to compute lap speeds. - 3.
-Boats shall be a minimum length 20', maximum length 55' (see exceptions below in specified classes). - 4.
-Class race boats will be identified with only the class numbers as their assigned number. - 5.
+This is put into the computer along with your time to compute lap speeds. - The speeds are based on the distance of the actual racecourse.
+Before the race starts, a race official will give scoring a GPS reading of the distance.
+This is put into the computer along with your time to compute lap speeds. - 2.
+Boat length shall be as specified in specific class rules. shall be a minimum length 20', maximum length 55' (see exceptions below in specified classes). - 3.
+Class race boats will be identified with only the class numbers as their assigned number.

 The Class that you will be racing in will be on your estimated speed of your boat.
-If you do not know what class you should be in, speak to the Referee or the Chief Inspector. - 6.
-Speeds will be confirmed by GPS. - a.
-Official APBA GPS units are: - Racelogic VBOX Sport - Racelogic Video VBOX Lite - Racelogic HD2 System - Racelogic HD2-HDMI - b.
+If you do not know what class you should be in, speak to the Referee or the Chief Inspector. - 4.
+The same boat may not race in multiple bracket classes - 5.
+APBA reserves the right to inspect all boats competing in the bracket classes in order to determine that they are in a condition worthy of the event.

+- 6. Speeds will be confirmed by GPS.

+- a.
+Official APBA GPS units are:

+- Racelogic VBOX Sport

+- Racelogic Video VBOX Lite

+- Racelogic HD2 System

+- Racelogic HD2-HDMI

+- b.
 VBOX units MUST be purchased through OPA.
 If a VBOX unit is purchased directly from Racelogic or another retailer, the unit will not work with the OPA's proprietary software.
 If unable to read your data, you will be disqualified and receive no points for the event.